 If you’re just starting out you will work a labor job like a deck hand or a service job like a stewardess.
 However, there are also jobs on boats for many different specialties.
 Chefs, nurses, and dive masters are all in high demand.
-If you have your certifications and experience in these fields, getting work on a yacht could be an awesome escape and way to travel and work for a year or two.
+If you have your certifications and experience in these fields, getting work on a yacht could be an awesome escape and way to travel the world while making money for a year or two.

 What if you have no experience?
 Well, you will at least need the SCTW certification which does qualify you to work on any boats.
 But we all know it’s not that easy.

 One great way to get some experience on your resume is by doing “boat delivery.”
 Basically, this is exactly what it sounds like.
 You work on a boat for free, and move it from one place to another.
 You don’t get paid, but the yacht owner covers all your food and expenses, and will fly you home once the boat is delivered to its location.